Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

-We have shown that compression has a positive effect on the biased BCE fine-tuned LXMERT.
-Now, let us investigate how does compression affect the OOD robustness of the relatively unbiased LMH fine-tuned LXMERT.
+\paragraph{Subnetworks from lxmert Fine-tuned with Debiasing Methods.} From the lower row of Fig. \ref{biasedlxm}, we can find that: 1) For the full lxmert, the OOD performance is obviously promoted with the LMH debiasing method.
+2) Unlike lxmert(bce) subnetworks, lxmert(lmh) subnetworks do not exhibit significant improvement over the full model.
+However, the ``mask train(lmh)" and ``OMP + lmh ft" subnetworks, which preserve the lxmert(lmh)'s performance at up to 50\% sparsity, can serve as an efficient alternative to the LMH fine-tuned full lxmert.
+3) ``mask train(bce)" and ``OMP + bce ft" clearly underperform their lmh counterparts, which suggests that it is important to use the debiasing method in pruning and subnetwork further fine-tuning even when the full model is already trained with the debiasing method.

-From the results of the lower row of Figure \ref{biasedlxm}, we can find that: 1) For the full LXMERT, the OOD performance is obviously promoted with the LMH debiasing method, as shown by the blue and red dashed lines.
-2) Unlike subnetworks from lxmert(bce), subnetworks from lxmert(lmh) do not exhibit significant improvement over the full model.
-However, the ``mask train(lmh)" and ``OMP + lmh ft" subnetworks can preserve the lxmert(lmh)'s performance at up to 50\% sparsity and there is no significant performance decline at 70\% sparsity.
-Such subnetworks can serve as an alternative to the LMH fine-tuned full LXMERT to promote efficiency.
-3) ``mask train(bce)" and ``OMP + bce ft" (the green and yellow lines) clearly underperform their lmh counterparts, which demonstrates that using $\mathcal{L}_{bce}$ in the pruning stage or the further fine-tuning stage has a negative impact on the OOD performance when the full model is lxmert(lmh).
-This suggests that it is important to use the debiasing method in pruning and subnetwork further fine-tuning even when the full model is already trained with the debiasing method.
-4) For the ``Num" questions, when compressing LMH fine-tuned LXMERT (the grey and maroon lines), the performance of subnetworks no longer rises with sparsity growth.
-This demonstrates that language biases for the ``Num" questions exist in a much smaller proportion of the parameters of debiased LXMERT than that of biased LXMERT.
-5) For ``Other" questions, ``lxmert(bce) + mask train(lmh)" is consistently superior to ``lxmert(lmh) + mask train(lmh)", which demonstrates that further debiasing the debiased full LXMERT in the pruning process sacrifices the reasoning ability.
+Fig. \ref{diff-debiasing} compares the subnetworks fine-tuned with LMH, LPF and RUBi.
+We find that: The subnetworks found using LMH consistently outperform those found by LPF and RUBi across different sparsity levels.
+Therefore, to save computing resources, we mainly use the best performing LMH in the following experiments and analysis.